godot-rust/gdnative-book/src/advanced-guides/migrating-0-9.md

 ```
 #### Additional UB Notes

-This was due to [Issue 836](https://github.com/godot-rust/godot-rust/issues/836) being raised that demonstrated that you can cause Undefined Behavior trivially by doing the following:
+The reason for this change was due to [Issue 836](https://github.com/godot-rust/godot-rust/issues/836) being raised.
+They were able to demonstrate that you could easily cause Undefined Behavior trivially when using any function that accepted `Rid` as a parameter such as the following:

 ```rust
 let vs = unsafe { VisualServer::godot_singleton() };